egonw/rrdf/README.md

 Previously, the packages were available from CRAN, but this is no longer the case.

+Mind you, the below install_github() method will attempt to rebuild the vignette and therefore at this moment require a LaTeX distribution with pdflatex and a few packages installed.
+See also bug #28 and #29.

 If you have the devtools package installed, you can do:

     > install.packages("rJava") # if not present already